vinaysai99/World_gdp/README.md

    - **Remove Duplicates**: Identify and remove duplicate entries to avoid skewed results.
    - **Handle Missing Values**: Drop rows or columns with missing values as they are insignificant.
    - **Currency Formatting**: Use `.replace()` to handle and format currency values for analysis.
-   - **Validation**: Check for any remaining inconsistencies and verify the cleaned data.
+   - **Validation**: Check for any remaining inconsistencies and verify the cleaned data

 ### 7. Feature Engineering
-   - **Create New Columns**: Calculate the `Total Amount` for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
+   - **Create New Columns**: Clean and preprocess the dataset by removing unwanted characters such as `$` and `,` from the `GDP(nominal,2022)` and `population` columns, then convert these fields into numeric values.
+Rename columns to make them more intuitive (e.g., `GDP(nominal,2022)` to `gdp_nominal_2022`).
-   - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.
+   - **Enhance Dataset**: This transformation facilitates efficient analysis by enabling numerical operations on `GDP_growth_percentage` and `worldGDP_share_percentage`, which are also cleaned by removing `%` signs and converting them into float values.
+These improvements streamline further aggregation and analysis tasks in SQL or other analytical processes.

 ### 8. Load Data into MySQL
    - **Set Up Connections**: Connect to MySQL using `sqlalchemy` and load the cleaned data into database.